History of North Korea in Timeline

 1910: Formal Annexation by Japan

-In 1910, Japan formally annexed Korea, initiating a period of direct Japanese rule.
+In 1910, Japan formally annexed Korea, beginning a period of Japanese colonial rule that lasted until the end of World War II.

-In 1910, the Korean Empire was annexed by the Empire of Japan.
+In 1910, the Korean Empire was annexed by the Empire of Japan, which ended the short-lived empire.

-After the division of the Korean peninsula in 1945, two distinct cultures formed out of the common Korean heritage, with North Koreans having little exposure to foreign influence.
+After the peninsula was divided in 1945, two distinct cultures formed out of the common Korean heritage.

 1945: End of Japanese Rule

-In February 1946, Kim Il Sung was supported as chairman of the Provisional People's Committee of North Korea.
+In February 1946, Kim Il Sung was supported to become the chairman of the Provisional People's Committee of North Korea.

 In September 1946, South Korean citizens rose up against the Allied Military Government.